centrifugal/documentation/server/tokens_and_signatures.md

 We initialize HMAC with project secret key and ``sha256`` digest mode and then update it with project_key, user ID, timestamp and info.
-Info is an optional arguments and if no info provided empty object is used by default.
+Info is an optional arguments and if no info provided empty string is used by default - so it does not affect resulting token value.

 ### Private channel subscription sign